 What weight ankle and wrist weights should I start with?

-Beginners should start with lighter ankle and wrist weights, typically 1-3 lbs per pair.
-This allows you to build a foundation and avoid injury.
-Gradually increase the weight as you get stronger.
+Beginners should start with lighter ankle and wrist weights (1-3lbs) to build endurance and proper form.
+Gradually increase the weight as your strength improves to avoid injury.

-How do I ensure a comfortable fit with ankle and wrist weights?
+How do I ensure a secure fit with ankle and wrist weights?

 The Bottom Line